-The most recent published Quality Outcome Framework (QOF) results were 99% of the total number of points available compared with the rounded clinical commissioning group (CCG) and national average of 95%.
-The overall exception reporting rate was 19% compared with a national average of 10%.
+The most recent published Quality Outcome Framework (QOF) results were 95% of the total number of points available compared with the clinical commissioning group (CCG) average of 93% and national average of 95%.
+The overall exception reporting rate was 3% compared with a national average of 6%.
 QOF is a system intended to improve the quality of general practice and reward good practice.
 Exception reporting is the removal of patients from QOF calculations where, for example, the patients decline or do not respond to invitations to attend a review of their condition or when a medicine is not appropriate.
-When we discussed the practice's relatively high overall exception reporting, we noted that their patient recall systems were robust and that they only exempted patients for specific, allowed reasons.